KlingonDragon/my-recipes/Main/sausage-and-bacon-pie.md

 0) Stir in flour and cook for 1 min.
 0) Remove from heat and gradually add milk.
 0) Return to heat and stir until the sauce thickens
-0) Add sausages and leave to cool.
+0) Stir in sausages and leave to cool.
 0) Roll out the pastry, line the pie dishe(s) and fill with sauce.
 0) Cover pies with pastry
     > I use a lattice.
 Whatever pattern you do, ensure it has vent holes.